Here's How Your Trade Roku Inc. (ROKU) Aggressively Right Now

 ROKU’s Market Performance

-ROKU stocks went up by 1.88% for the week, with a monthly jump of 1.79% and a quarterly performance of -4.22%, while its annual performance rate touched -77.32%.
-The volatility ratio for the week stands at 8.10% while the volatility levels for the past 30 days are set at 7.86% for Roku Inc. The simple moving average for the period of the last 20 days is 0.74% for ROKU stocks with a simple moving average of -42.82% for the last 200 days.
+ROKU stocks went down by -3.40% for the week, with a monthly drop of -18.91% and a quarterly performance of -17.85%, while its annual performance rate touched -77.40%.
+The volatility ratio for the week stands at 5.23% while the volatility levels for the past 30 days are set at 7.45% for Roku Inc. The simple moving average for the period of the last 20 days is -4.68% for ROKU stocks with a simple moving average of -45.09% for the last 200 days.

 Analysts’ Opinion of ROKU